OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-08.md

 ## 2 Corinthians 8:1

-Now, brothers and sisters, we make known to you the grace of God which has been given in the churches of Macedonia,
+Dear brothers and sisters, we wish to share with you the grace of God that has been bestowed upon the churches of Macedonia,

 ## 2 Corinthians 8:2

-That in a great ordeal of affliction their abundance of joy and their deep poverty overflowed in the wealth of their liberality.
+That during a severe trial of affliction, their abundant joy and profound poverty overflowed into a wealth of generosity.

 ## 2 Corinthians 8:3

-For I testify that according to their ability, and beyond their ability, they gave voluntarily,
+For I can testify that according to their means, and even beyond their means, they gave willingly,

 ## 2 Corinthians 8:4